This is the third annual City of Houston Hackathon. Over the course of 24 hours, 200+ people will work on projects that make Houston a better place.

-The Houston Open Data Portal is temporarily housed by Open Houston.
-You can access the site here.
+The Houston Open Data Portal is located here.

 Yes!
-There is a role for graphic and web designers, marketers, PR people, writers, and more.
+There are roles for designers, storytellers, marketers, data artists, PR people, artists, kids, and more.
 If you're not sure what you can work on, just ask us.
 We're happy to help.